fujifilmfan/linux_notes/exercises/storage_management_answers.md

     * l: `/imagefile /mnt/tempdir ext4 defaults 1 2`
 * mount the filesystem - `$ sudo mount /mnt/tempdir`, `$ sudo mount | grep tempdir`
 * modify the configuration for the new filesystem so that binary files may not be executed from the filesystem
+    * unmount and remount OR to make persistent:
     * p: `/dev/sda11 /mnt/tempdir ext4 noexec 1 2` OR
     * l: `/imagefile /mnt/tempdir ext4 loop,noexec 1 2`
 * remount the filesystem and copy an executable file (such as /bin/ls) to /mnt/tempdir and try to run it - `$ sudo mount -o remount /mnt/tempdir`, `$ sudo cp /bin/ls /mnt/tempdir`, `$ /mnt/tempdir/ls` (gives an error)